NathanVaughn/webtrees-docker/README.md

 - [MariaDB](https://hub.docker.com/_/mariadb)
 - [MySQL](https://hub.docker.com/_/mysql)

-PostgreSQL and SQLite are additionally both supported by webtrees and this image, but are not recommended.
+PostgreSQL (`pgsql`) and SQLite (`sqlite`) are additionally both supported by webtrees and this image, but are not recommended.
 This image does not support Microsoft SQL Server, in order to support multiple architectures.
 See issue:
 [microsoft/msphpsql#441](https://github.com/microsoft/msphpsql/issues/441#issuecomment-310237200)

 #### SQLite Values